treeform/nim_emscripten_tutorial/readme.md

   --os:linux # Emscripten pretends to be linux.
   --cpu:i386 # Emscripten is 32bits.
-  --cc:clang # Emscripten is very close to clang, so we ill replace it.
+  --cc:clang # Emscripten is very close to clang, so we will replace it.
   --clang.exe:emcc.bat  # Replace C
   --clang.linkerexe:emcc.bat # Replace C linker
   --clang.cpp.exe:emcc.bat # Replace C++